-- Supplies: DRA will fund the purchase of supplies related to the direct execution of strategic planning activities.
-Examples include general office supplies needed for community engagement activities such as printing surveys and advertising community members. - Unallowable Costs - Food: DRA will not fund the purchase of food. - Gifts and Stipends: DRA will not fund the purchase of gifts such as gift cards or stipends. - Equipment: DRA will not fund the purchase of equipment through this program, such as office furniture or technology devices, that are considered unreasonable for the completion of strategic planning activities.
+- o Food: DRA will not fund the purchase of food. - o Gifts and Stipends: DRA will not fund the purchase of gifts such as gift cards or stipends. - Equipment: DRA will not fund the purchase of equipment through this program, such as office furniture or technology devices, that are considered unreasonable for the completion of strategic planning activities.
 DRA will also not fund equipment purchases related to construction or renovation through this program. - Indirect Costs: DRA will not fund indirect costs related to facilities.
 For applicants with indirect costs related to personnel, please include those costs in the personnel line item. - Other: DRA will not fund any other activities not directly related to the completion of strategic planning.
 For example, DRA will not provide funding for contractual services that are beyond the scope of work of your strategic planning activities.